 The Indianapolis Zoo is excited to offer a paid position for college students pursuing a career in animal or horticultural husbandry.
 The Life Sciences Apprenticeship Program is available to current college seniors and graduate students and will involve working, learning and understanding how the animal or horticultural staff cares for its collection.

 The apprentice will experience working in several animal collections departments.
-Candidates will get a first-hand look at how Zookeepers care for the Zoo’s exotic animals.
+Apprentices will get a first-hand look at how Zookeepers care for the Zoo’s exotic animals.

 The apprentice will spend time working in the Zoo’s animal commissary department.
-Candidates may help prepare diets, clean the work environment and make deliveries to various animal departments.
+Apprentices may help prepare diets, clean the work environment and make deliveries to various animal departments.

 The apprentice will experience working with the Horticulture team throughout the Zoo.

 The apprentice will have the opportunity to meet and talk with the Zoo’s president.
-Apprentices may shadow in other departments, including Education, Marketing, Guest Services and Safety/Security.
-Completion of the Life Sciences Apprenticeship is a pre-requisite to participation in the Zoo’s new Life Sciences Training Program (which began in 2019).
+Apprentices may shadow in other departments, including Education, Marketing, Guest Experience and Safety/Security.
+Completion of the Life Sciences Apprenticeship is a pre-requisite to participation in the Zoo’s new Life Sciences Training Program.

 Veterinary technician students will observe and assist our vet techs with all aspects of animal diagnostics and treatments, in-house lab work, hospital maintenance and record keeping.
 Externships are 40 hours per week for 4-6 weeks as per school requirements.
 Arrangements for externships must be made in advance.
 This opportunity is available year round for enrolled veterinary technician students.